cxcscmu/AutoGEO/README.md

 **Evaluation metrics:** **GEO score** (visibility) and **GEU score** (utility)

-Adaptation: Rule extraction is tailored to specific generative engines and datasets/domains.
+⚠️ **Adaptation**: Rule extraction is tailored to specific generative engines and datasets/domains.
 When switching to a different engine or dataset/domain, rerun rule extraction for AutoGEO<sub>API</sub> and retrain AutoGEO<sub>Mini</sub> accordingly.

 ## News